ranaruchi29/the_archives/kumauni_language/DICT_HN.md

 Sha(n) | The time of twilight during sunset
 Shiru | Used for addressing cats when their name is not known T |
-Terdhin | Three days after tomorrow #check
+Taan | Used in general for a stack of pine leaves Terdhin | Three days after tomorrow #check
 Tu | You
 Tushyar | Frost